pagerange/auth/tests/README.md

 # Tests

+These tests require the composer vendor/autoload.php to be accessible at this path, relative to the tests folder '../../../autoload.php'

-This test uses ModelUser, which requires a database connection.
+These tests uses Pagerange\Auth\ModelUser, which requires a database connection.

 For the purposes of the test, we inject an sqlite PDO connect into the Auth class to use for testing.
 The database file is stored in the test folder.

-Sqlite3 must be installed in a global folder for this test to run.
+The sqlite3 binary must be globally accessible for this test to run.